TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     Find theaters + movie times near **find movie times + tickets**
 *   Movie News Featured Movie News

-    *   Today in Movie Culture: How ‘The Lion King’ Should Have Ended, How It Would End in Real Life and More Read More
+    *   Today in Movie Culture: What Makes ‘The Lion King’ So Popular, ‘Avatar’ Yields to ‘Avenger: Endgame’ and More Read More
     *   The Week in Movie News: Taika Waititi to Direct ‘Thor 4,’ First ‘Top Gun: Maverick’ Trailer and More Read More
     *   Exclusive: 'It Chapter Two' Director Andy Muschietti Breaks Down The New Trailer Read More